Apixaban

 Brand Name and Generic Name

-Brand Name: Eliquis
+Brand Name: Eliquis Generic Name: Apixaban

 Drug Classification

-Apixaban is classified as a "Direct Oral Anticoagulant" (DOAC), specifically targeting Factor Xa, which inhibits the conversion of prothrombin to thrombin, thereby preventing clot expansion.
+Apixaban is classified as a "Direct Oral Anticoagulant" (DOAC), specifically targeting factor Xa, which inhibits the conversion of prothrombin to thrombin, thereby preventing clot expansion.

 Indications